MihailoKal/WebRepo/content/posts/sprintweek6.md

 Further we also arranged to come in as a group on Wednesday in which we practiced our presentations, this allowed us to see our weakness and allow us to improve with more practice.
 Also studio mentor Jason observed our presentation and gave us feedback and made my group and I really rethink our presentation and structure in such a way that it becomes more appealing to audiences.
 With this collaboration and communication with each other and with mentor Jason we effectively made sure we had a presentation that would last us throughout the roadshow event.

-The final standup meeting of the studio was also another avenue where my communication and collaboration skills played a factor within the studio as effectively communicating my strength, weaknesses and goals had allowed me to reflect on the tasks that I needed to complete being; the deliverable box and presentation, and really evaluate my trajectory and see if I'm going in the correct direction.
+The final standup meeting of the studio was also another avenue where my communication and collaboration skills played a factor within the studio as effectively communicating my strength, weaknesses and goals had allowed me to reflect on the tasks that I needed to complete being; the deliverable box and presentation, and really allowed me to evaluate my trajectory and see if I'm heading in the right direction.